 These claims are based on the legal doctrine of negligence, which states that property owners and managers must exercise reasonable care to protect the safety of those who visit their property.
 There are four components that a plaintiff (the person or entity filing a lawsuit) must prove when filing a claim against a property owner.
 Those components are:

-• The defendant (the person or entity the lawsuit is filed against) either owned or controlled the property on which the plaintiff’s injuries occurred.
+- The defendant (the person or entity the lawsuit is against) either owned or controlled the property on which the plaintiff’s injuries occurred.

-• A hazardous condition existed on the property, such as broken stairs, for example.
+- Hazardous conditions existed on the property, such as broken stairs.

-• The plaintiff sustained some kind of injury or loss on the premises.
+- The plaintiff sustained some injury or loss on the premises.

 When Can Warning Signs Be Ineffective?

-Warning signs must meet certain standards if they’re to be considered effective, and by extension, count as grounds to shift liability away from a property owner.
+Warning signs must meet specific standards to be considered adequate and, by extension, count as grounds to shift liability away from a property owner.
 In some cases, these standards are explicitly laid out by state and local laws.

-There are a few general guidelines that warning signs must meet in order to be considered effective:
+There are a few general guidelines that warning signs must meet to be considered effective:

-• The text of the sign must be in a language that the majority of the people who see it can understand.
+- The sign's text must be in a language that most people who see it can understand.

-If a warning sign does not meet these guidelines — for example, if the sign is in English in an area where most people speak Spanish or if the sign is obscured by a tree — then it likely won’t be considered to be effective.
-If a sign is not effective, it will likely not shield the property owner from liability for injuries sustained on the property.
+If a warning sign does not meet these guidelines — for example, if it is in English in an area where most people speak Spanish or if a tree obscures the sign — it likely won’t be considered adequate.
+If a sign is ineffective, it will likely not shield the property owner from liability for injuries sustained on the property.

 Contact a Premises Liability Lawyer at Derek L. Hall, PC

-If you’ve been hurt due to a property owner’s negligence, you need to speak to a premises liability lawyer right away.
-Mississippi law states that you only have three years from the date of your injury to file a claim for damages in personal injury cases.
-It takes a while to gather all the evidence you’ll need to prove your claim.
-If you take too long to file your claim, then you’ll miss out on any opportunity to collect compensation for your injuries.
+If you’ve been hurt due to a property owner’s negligence, you must speak to a premises liability lawyer immediately.
+Mississippi law states that you only have three years from your injury to file a claim for damages in personal injury cases.
+Gathering all the evidence you’ll need to prove your claim takes a while.
+If you take too long to file your claim, you’ll miss out on any opportunity to collect compensation for your injuries.